eebbesen/sheet_zoukas/README.md

 ### Notes
-* All data exposed as Strings.
+* All data exposed as strings.
 You can convert data to other types as you ingest this gem's output.
 * All data is exposed as the display value
     * This impacts dates.
 For example, if your spreadsheet does not display the year as part of a date, this gem will not include a year in it's output for those cells.
-* No `nil` values, just empty Strings.
+* No `nil` values, just empty strings.
 You can convert empty strings to `nil` as you ingest this gem's output.
 * Row values outside of header range will not be captured.
 You must have a non-blank header for the row data to be included in this gem's output.
 * Performance: this gem has not been tested with large Google Sheets.
 If you encounter performance issues consider passing in cell ranges to iteratively get your dataset ala pagination.